jjoseph79/RarPassword_Cracker/README.md

 - Tkinter (usually included with Python)
 - UnRAR executable (included in WinRAR installation on Windows)
 - Additional packages: `tkinterdnd2`, `winsound` (Windows only)

+## Use via exe
+- Download the latest exe file and open it.
+- Done
+- (If any warning appear, please just ignore.
+It's for first time.
+No need to any warry.
+If you have any doubt you can scan or remain turn on your antivirus protection)

 ## Installation